 Market 101 – Trading

-As mentioned in the previous section, trading an OTCQX, OTCQB or OTC Pink security is comparable to trading a security on NYSE or NASDAQ.
+As mentioned in the previous section, trading an OTCQX, OTCQB or Pink security is comparable to trading a security on NYSE or NASDAQ.
 Investors may buy and sell securities through the institutional, online or retail broker-dealer of their choice.

-Similar to the U.S. stocks exchanges, security prices respond to the supply and demand in the marketplace.
+Similar to the U.S. stocks exchanges, security prices respond to the supply and demand in the market.
 Investors desire to buy and sell securities at certain prices and broker-dealers provide liquidity by trading for their own account, matching orders internally or publishing quotes and executing with external broker-dealers.
 The number of orders, the volume (e.g. share size), the timing of buy and sell orders, and the availability of information determines how prices will move for a particular security.

 A step-by-step explanation is the best way to illustrate the trading process.
 The example below is tailored for individual investors, although many of the same principles apply to institutional investors.